rguides

 High-Performance Vectors with vctrs

 The vctrs package provides a consistent framework for working with vectors in R. It solves a fundamental problem: R’s base functions handle different vector types inconsistently.
-The package gives you type-safe operations, automatic recycling, and a system for creating custom vector types that integrate seamlessly with the tidyverse.
+The package gives you type-safe operations, automatic recycling, and a system for creating custom vector types that integrate smoothly with the tidyverse.

 What vctrs solves